kubevirt/user-guide/docs/operations/export_api.md

     name: vm-disk
 ```

-In this example the PVC name is `vm-disk` this will be different for your Virtual Machine Disk.
+In this example the PVC name is vm-disk, but it will be different for your Virtual Machine Disk.
 Note the PVC doesn't need to contain a Virtual Machine Disk, it can contain any content, but the main use case is exporting Virtual Machine Disks.
-After you post this yaml to the cluster, and the PVC is not in use by another pod.
-A new export server is created in the same namespace as the PVC.
+After you post this yaml to the cluster, and the PVC is not in use by another pod, a new export server is created in the same namespace as the PVC.
 The VirtualMachineExport CR will contain a status with internal and external links to the export service.
 The internal links are only valid inside the cluster, and the external links are valid for external access.
 The `cert` field will contain the CA that signed the certificate of the export server for internal links, or the CA that signed the Route or Ingress.

 ```yaml
 apiVersion: export.kubevirt.io/v1alpha1